-Extracting the source distribution will put files into the directories renew2.5/src and renew2.5/doc.
+Extracting the source distribution will put files into the directories renew2.6/src and renew2.6/doc.

 The sources are accompanied by build.xml files for the Apache Ant tool.
 You should install Ant to build Renew from sources, it is available at http://ant.apache.org/.
 Further you will need the parser generator JavaCC to compile the sources.
-The unit testing package JUnit and the code beautifier Jalopy are used for the development of Renew but optional for the compilation.
+The unit testing package JUnit is used for the development of Renew but optional for the compilation.
+Eclipse is used as code formatter and optional as well.

-See the file renew2.5/src/README that lists the software packages and versions you need and gives some hints on how to compile and run the application.
+See the file renew2.6/src/README that lists the software packages and versions you need and gives some hints on how to compile and run the application.

 After you have successfully built Renew, you can test your compilation result.
-Just follow the instructions in the previous section, but replace any reference to renew2.5/loader.jar by renew2.5/src/dist/loader.jar.
-The plugins directory is relocated from its distribution position to renew2.5/src/dist/plugins, too.
+Just follow the instructions in the previous section, but replace any reference to renew2.6/loader.jar by renew2.6/src/dist/loader.jar.
+The plugins directory is relocated from its distribution position to renew2.6/src/dist/plugins, too.

-If you succeed to run the compiled Renew, you can delete the file renew2.5/loader.jar and the directory renew2.5/plugins with the original class-files.
+If you succeed to run the compiled Renew, you can delete the file renew2.6/loader.jar and the directory renew2.6/plugins with the original class-files.
 You should then consider to edit the start scripts for your platform, so that they become aware of the file location changes.

-Please note that the clean target defined in the Ant build.xml file completely removes the renew2.5/src/dist directory tree.
+Please note that the clean target defined in the Ant build.xml file completely removes the renew2.6/src/dist directory tree.
 Therefore any modifications (like installed plug-ins) made in that directory tree get lost every time you run ant clean.